mfocko/blog/ib002/03-time-complexity/extend.md

 ## Technicalities

-At the beginning we should clear some of the „myths“ regarding extending of the lists.
+At the beginning we should clear some of the “myths” regarding extending of the lists.
 There is a common misunderstanding regarding differences between `a += b`, `a.extend(b)` and `a + b`.

 - `a.extend(b)` - adds all elements from `b` to `a`.